lbhaskar4/test/.gitlab/issue_templates/RM-Onboarding.md

 - [ ] Release Manager: Ensure trainee gets add to the [Release Managers team](https://github.com/orgs/gitlabhq/teams/release-managers) on GitHub

-- [ ] Trainee: Create a [new infrastructure permissions issue](https://gitlab.com/gitlab-com/infrastructure/issues/new?issue%5Btitle%5D=Chef%20and%20SSH%20access%20request%20for%20YOUR%20NAME) using the template above as a description.
+- [ ] Trainee: Create a [new infrastructure permissions issue](https://gitlab.com/gitlab-com/infrastructure/issues/new?issue%5Btitle%5D=Chef%20and%20SSH%20access%20request%20for%20YOUR%20NAME) using the template below as a description.
 Make sure to set the issue to **confidential** and include your SSH username and public key.
 Once you finished, replace the following with your issue link: `<INFRASTRUCTURE_ISSUE_LINK>`

 ```
 ## What